Tracking protection (formerly Stealth Mode)

 AdGuard can modify outgoing packet data so that the client does not fall under the DPI blocking criteria.
 This means that by enabling this option, users can get access to the content they want.
 Not all DPI systems can be bypassed at this time, but we are constantly working to improve this.

-The "Protect from DPI" feature is already implemented in AdGuard for Windows, AdGuard for Mac, and AdGuard for Android.
+Available in AdGuard for Android, AdGuard for Windows, and AdGuard for Mac.

 If this feature is enabled in AdGuard for Windows, it may interfere with ESET antivirus.
 Anti-DPI will prevent ESET from filtering traffic, leaving blacklisted and malicious websites unblocked.